hushuolin/aws-data-quality-pipeline/docs/data_quality_requirements.md

 # Data Quality Requirements for Fintech Data Pipeline

 This document outlines the data quality requirements for the fintech data pipeline.
-These requirements focus on schema validation, data consistency, data validity, scalability, error handling, and alerting to ensure the robustness, reliability, and efficiency of the pipeline.
+These requirements are designed to ensure robustness, reliability, and scalability of the pipeline under various data conditions simulated by the sample datasets.

-## 1. Schema Validation Requirements
+## 1. Schema Requirements

-### **Objective**
+### Schema Validation
-Ensure all incoming datasets conform to the expected schema to maintain consistency and reliability in the data pipeline.
+Ensure that all incoming datasets conform to the expected schema, allowing for consistency and reliability throughout the data pipeline.

 - **Mandatory Fields**:
   - Each record must contain the following fields: `Profile-ID`, `Consumer-ID`, `Customer-Name`, `Session-ID`, `Transaction-Reference`, `Transaction-Amount`, `Currency`, `Transaction-Type`, `Transaction-Status`, `Account-Number`, `Account-Balance`, `Merchant-ID`, `Merchant-Name`, `Fraud-Flag`, `Timestamp`.
-  - Missing mandatory fields will trigger alerts and be logged for further action.
+  - Missing mandatory fields must be logged, and an alert should be generated to notify the data engineering team for immediate remediation.

-- **Field-Level Requirements**:
+- **Field-Level Schema Updates**:
-  - **Data Types**:
-    - Fields like `Profile-ID`, `Consumer-ID`, `Session-ID`, and `Transaction-Reference` must be strings.
-    - `Transaction-Amount` and `Account-Balance` must be numerical values (`float` or `decimal`).
-    - `Timestamp` must be in `YYYY-MM-DD HH:MM:SS` format.
-  - **Validation Rules**:
-    - `Transaction-Amount` must be greater than zero.
-    - `Transaction-Status` must be one of the following: `Success`, `Failed`, `Pending`.

-- **New and Removed Fields**:
-  - **New Fields**: Any new fields added must be properly identified and documented.
+  - Any new fields added (e.g., `Location` in `2_new_field.csv`) must be detected by the system.
+Such additions should be logged, evaluated for downstream impact, and documented for possible future integration.
-  - **Missing Fields**: If mandatory fields are missing, the dataset will be flagged and logged, and processing will be paused.
+  - Missing fields must be flagged to prevent inconsistencies, and alerts should be generated if these fields are mandatory.

+- **Data Type Validation**:
+  - Each field must match the expected data type.
+For instance, `Transaction-Amount` should always be a numerical value (`float`).
+Any changes in data type (e.g., converting `Transaction-Amount` to string as in `4_data_type_change.csv`) must be flagged, logged, and an alert must be generated for resolution.

+### Schema Change Detection and Alerting
+Detect and respond to schema changes in the incoming data to prevent downstream failures and maintain pipeline integrity.

+- **Schema Change Detection**:
+  - AWS Glue Crawler should automatically detect schema changes such as new fields or missing fields and update the Glue Table metadata accordingly.
+  - Alerts must be generated for critical schema changes, including missing mandatory fields, incorrect data types, and unexpected new fields that could impact downstream processes.
+  - Non-critical schema changes (e.g., optional new fields or changes in field order) should be logged for audit purposes without immediate alerts.

+- **Notification System**:
+  - Alerts should be sent via AWS SNS or email to notify relevant stakeholders of schema changes.
+These alerts should include detailed information to help stakeholders assess the impact and take corrective actions if needed.

 ## 2. Data Consistency Requirements

-### **Objective**
+### Cross-Field Validation
-Ensure data consistency across related fields and maintain integrity between different pieces of data.
+Ensure data consistency across related fields and maintain the integrity of all records processed by the pipeline.

+- **Cross-Field Relationships**:
+  - Relationships between fields, such as `Merchant-ID` and `Merchant-Name`, must be consistent across records (validated using `9_cross_field_consistency.csv`).
+Any discrepancies must be flagged and addressed through an automated or manual resolution process.

 - **Uniqueness Constraints**:
-  - `Transaction-Reference` must be unique within each dataset.
-Duplicate references should trigger alerts.
+  - Fields like `Transaction-Reference` must be unique within each dataset to prevent duplicate transactions.
+Duplicate entries must be flagged and logged, and corrective actions should be taken to either correct or remove duplicates.

 - **Field Dependencies**:
-  - For debit transactions (`Transaction-Type` is `Debit`), `Transaction-Amount` must be reflected in the `Account-Balance`.
+  - For debit transactions (`Transaction-Type` is `Debit`), ensure that `Transaction-Amount` accurately affects `Account-Balance`.
-  - If `Transaction-Status` is `Failed`, there should be no impact on `Account-Balance`.

-- **Cross-Field Validation**:
-  - `Merchant-ID` and `Merchant-Name` must always be consistent.

 ## 3. Data Validity Requirements

-### **Objective**
+### Business Logic Validation
-Ensure each field contains valid data that conforms to expected formats and business logic.
+Ensure all data fields contain valid values that conform to business rules and requirements.

 - **Data Type Validity**:
-  - **Invalid Data Types**: Fields like `Transaction-Amount` containing invalid values (e.g., `NaN`) must be flagged and logged.
+  - Fields like `Transaction-Amount` should not contain invalid values such as `NaN` (as seen in `7_invalid_data.csv`).
+These values must be logged, and alerts should be triggered for data correction.
-  - **Empty Fields**: Mandatory fields should not contain empty values.
+  - **Empty Fields**: Mandatory fields must not be empty.
+Any records with empty mandatory fields (e.g., `5_empty.csv`) should be logged with a warning, and an alert should be triggered.

-- **Business Logic Validation**:
+- **Transaction-Specific Rules**:
-  - **Transaction Amount**: Negative `Transaction-Amount` is only allowed for refund transactions.
+  - **Transaction Amount**: `Transaction-Amount` must be greater than zero for purchases and should be positive for refunds.
-  - **Fraud Handling**: If `Fraud-Flag` is marked `True`, the transaction must be flagged for additional review.
+  - **Transaction Status**: The `Transaction-Status` field must have valid values (`Success`, `Failed`, or `Pending`).
+Any other values should be flagged for review.

-## 4. Data Scalability and Performance Requirements
+## 4. Scalability and Performance Requirements

-### **Objective**
+### High-Volume Data Handling
-Ensure the data pipeline can handle high volumes of data while maintaining performance.
+Ensure that the data pipeline is capable of handling high volumes of data efficiently, without performance degradation.

-- **High-Volume Data Handling**:
+- **Scalability Requirements**:
-  - The data pipeline must handle datasets with up to 100,000 records without performance degradation.
+  - The pipeline should handle datasets of up to 100,000 records (e.g., `6_high_volume.csv`) without any degradation in performance.

-- **Processing Time Requirements**:
-  - **Small Datasets**: Processing must complete within 1 minute for datasets up to 1,000 records.
-  - **Large Datasets**: Processing must complete within 5 minutes for datasets of up to 100,000 records.

-- **Logging and Monitoring**:
-  - Log all errors, warnings, and significant changes, including validation issues.

-## 5. Schema Change Detection and Alerting Requirements

-### **Objective**
-Detect changes in the incoming data schema and generate alerts for further analysis.

-- **Schema Change Detection**:
-  - AWS Glue Crawler should automatically detect changes in schema and update Glue Table metadata accordingly.

-- **Notification System**:
-  - All schema changes must trigger alerts, routed to the data engineering team via AWS SNS or email notifications.
-  - Missing critical fields or unexpected fields must trigger high-priority alerts.
+  - Processing times for large datasets must meet defined performance benchmarks to ensure scalability during peak loads.
+These benchmarks should be documented, monitored, and optimized based on historical data processing metrics.

-## 6. Error Handling and Alerting Requirements
+## 5. Error Handling and Logging Requirements

-### **Objective**
+### Error Logging
-Define how errors are managed and communicated to stakeholders to maintain system reliability.
+Define how data quality issues are managed and communicated to ensure the reliability and robustness of the system.

-- **Logging**:
+- **Error Logging**:
-  - **Schema Errors**: Log all schema validation errors, including missing fields or mismatched data types.
-  - **Validation Errors**: Record validation issues such as `NaN` in `Transaction-Amount` and generate alerts.
+  - All validation errors, warnings, and significant schema changes must be logged for audit and review purposes.
+This includes validation issues such as missing mandatory fields, incorrect data types, and data inconsistencies.

+### Alerting Mechanisms
+Define how critical data quality issues are communicated to stakeholders.

-- **Alerting**:
+- **Critical Alerts**:
-  - **Immediate Alerts**: Generate alerts via AWS SNS or email for critical issues such as schema changes, validation failures, or duplicate transactions.
+  - Alerts must be generated for critical issues such as missing mandatory fields, incorrect data types, or duplicate transactions.
+Alerts should be sent to stakeholders through multiple channels, such as email, SMS, or monitoring dashboards, to ensure timely response.
-  - **Error Thresholds**: If errors exceed a defined threshold (e.g., 5% of records), trigger an escalation process.
+  - If error thresholds are exceeded (e.g., more than 5% of records contain errors), an escalation process should be triggered to involve relevant stakeholders and ensure prompt resolution.

 ## Summary
-These data quality requirements ensure that the fintech data pipeline remains reliable, scalable, and compliant with business needs.
-They cover all aspects of data quality, including schema validation, data consistency, validity, scalability, schema change detection, error handling, and alerting.
+These data quality requirements ensure that the fintech data pipeline can detect schema changes, validate data consistency, and maintain scalability for handling high volumes of transactions.
+Each team involved, including data engineering and quality assurance, plays a vital role in ensuring these standards are upheld effectively.
+The sample datasets are designed to comprehensively test these requirements, ensuring that the data pipeline remains robust, reliable, and scalable under various real-world conditions.